pillmuncher/yogic.cs/Glossary.md

 **Backtracking**:
 A technique employed in search and Logic Programming to explore different possibilities of outcomes.
 If a certain path does not lead to a solution, the program can backtrack and try an alternative path.
-Backtracking is also used to generate multiple solutions to a logical query.
+Backtracking can also be used to generate an exhaustive list of solutions to a logical query.

 **Branch Pruning with the Cut**:
-In Logic programming, "cut" is the name of an operator that succeeds once and then prevents backtracking beyond the point where it was invoked.
+In Logic programming, "cut" (or ! in the programming language Prolog) is the name of an operator that succeeds once and then prevents backtracking beyond the point where it was invoked.
 This effectively prunes branches in a search tree.

+**Choice Point**:
+In Logic Programming, a "Choice Point" is a juncture where multiple options are available.
+It's used to explore different paths until a solution is found or all possibilities are exhausted.

 **Combinators**:
 Functions that take other functions as input and produce new functions as output.
-In Yogic combinators are used to create and manipulate logical goals.
+In Yogic combinators are used to create and compose logical goals.

 **Continuation**:
 A representation of the future of a computation.
 Continuations are used to manage the flow of logical Resolution and Backtracking.
+In Yogic, there are at any point three possible futures: One in which the current Goal succeeds, one where it fails, and one where it succeeds but after that curtails backtracking at the previous choice point.

 **Continuation Monad**:
 A monad that encapsulates computations with continuations.
-Yogic employs the Triple-Barrelled Continuation Monad to manage Resolution, Backtracking and Branch Pruning withe the Cut.
+Yogic employs the Triple-Barrelled Continuation Monad to manage Resolution, Backtracking and Branch Pruning with the Cut.

 **Distributive Lattice**:
 A mathematical structure where two binary operations, meet (infimum) and join